 "Knowing where it is to be played: the locality it is to be performed in for the first time.
-And then of course you can say that afterwards it will be played in all sorts of places.
+And then, of course, you can say that afterward it will be played in all sorts of places.
 But it just means a lot to the way I think about the sound.
 Again, it's a matter of hearing it.
 Thinking the sound.
 How will this come to sound?
-And in that case I prefer to place the musicians in a space – preferably one I know.
+And in that case, I prefer to place the musicians in a space – preferably one I know.
 If I don't know the space, it's also much harder for me to imagine how it sounds.
-A few times I haven't known the space so well, and in those cases I've had to place the musicians in a fictive space or a space I already knew, although I was aware that it wasn't where the work was to be played.”
+A few times I haven't known the space so well, and in those cases, I've had to place the musicians in a fictive space or a space I already knew, although I was aware that it wasn't where the work was to be played.”

 The physical space means a lot, but the specific cultural space he has grown up in – Denmark – hardly as much.
 At any rate not as a musical direction-finder.
 Glerup is not the only Danish composer who has gone abroad, but he belongs to a generation to whom the national cultural boundaries make less and less sense.

 "I've never thought that my music is particularly Danish; all the same I can see well enough that although there's a lot of inspiration, especially from Germany and France, in my music, it's still different from what they do there.
 Maybe some of the clichés people always mention – the Nordic clarity, and that there's an interest in a very rigorous structure – maybe that's present after all in my music.
 Although the actual sections in these works can be very complex and energetic, my music is minimalist in a different way, because there are some short, highly delimited processes that stop very abruptly.”